voicebase/voicebase-docs/docs/how-to-guides/speech-engine.rst

 voicemail                         √
 =====================  ======  ========  ======

-Please note that number formatting may not be disabled on the "Europa" speech engine.
+Please note that number formatting may not be disabled on the Europa speech engine.
+`Custom Vocabulary <custom-vocabulary.html>`_ is supported with Europa, but the "Weighting" feature is not.

 Configuration
 -------------